EfficiencyJunky/eec-for-squarespace/guide/README.md

 ---
 # SECTION 5 -- CONFIGURE SS CODE INJECTIONS, HTML TAGS, AND CUSTOM JAVASCRIPT VARIABLES TO GENERATE EEC DATA STRUCTURES
 These are the most time consuming and complicated steps.
 They will require code to be added to Code Injections in SS as well as Custom HTML Tags and Custom JavaScript Variables in GTM.
-Because these steps themselves broken into a few steps and contain more than one code file, I've broken them out into separate subfolders within this repository that contain the code and additional instructions.
+Because of the added complexity, I've broken them out into separate subfolders within this repository that contain the implementation instructions and code for each step.

-The subfolders for each step are linked below.
+Click on a step to visit that step's implementation guide:

 ### 1) [Product Detail Views](./02_detail/)
 ### 2) [Add To Cart](./03_add/)